kishalayb18/DevOps/Core Concepts/networking/TLS vs SSL.md

 ## What is the difference

-SSL (Secure Sockets Layer) and TLS (Transport Layer Security) are cryptographic protocols designed to provide secure communication over a network.
+SSL (Secure Sockets Layer) and TLS (Transport Layer Security) are cryptographic protocols designed to provide secure communication over a network. <br><br>

 TLS is the successor to SSL and has addressed its vulnerabilities.
 SSL was used for a long time but is now deprecated due to its security flaws.